Sonoma Stompers: 2016–2017: First coed professional baseball team since 1950s and Championship

+2018–2019: Back to back regular season titles

-In 2018, under new General Manager Brett Creamer and Manager Zack Pace, the Sonoma Stompers set a Pacific Association win record going 57-23.
+In 2018, under new general manager Brett Creamer and Manager Zack Pace, the Sonoma Stompers set a Pacific Association win record going 57–23.
 Outfielder Kenny Meimerstorf would win Rookie of the Year award by hitting a franchise best 23 home runs.
 Former Arizona Diamondbacks prospect Daniel Comstock set another single-season franchise record with a .364 average and earned Defensive Player of the Year honors at the catcher position.
 Pitcher Jacob Cox set the Pacific Association single-season saves record with 26.
 Pitcher Vijay Patel set the franchise single-season wins record going 9-3 while striking out 92 batters in 84 innings pitched.

-In 2019, the Stompers held a regular season best 45-19 record.
+In 2019, the Stompers held a regular season best 45–19 record.
 Most notably, pitcher Cole Watts and outfielder Dondrei Hubbard signed with Kansas City Royals and San Diego Padres affiliates.
 The pair became the sixth and seventh Stompers to sign with an affiliated organization.
+Pitcher Henry Omana was promoted to Bravos de León of the Mexican League.
+In five stars, Omana went 3–1 in 27 innings pitched with 36 strikeouts and a 1.33 ERA.

+2021–present: California Collegiate League

 In 2021, one year after the Pacific Association's season was cancelled due to the COVID-19 pandemic, the Stompers left the professional ranks and joined the California Collegiate League.

-On May 17, 2022, the Baltimore Orioles recalled RHP Logan Gillaspie from Triple-A Norfolk and optioned INF Rylan Bannon to Triple-A Norfolk.
-Later that day, Gillaspie made his debut against the New York Yankees where he recorded his first career strikeout against Kyle Higashioka in two scoreless innings pitched.
-Gillaspie became the first Stompers player to appear in a Major League Baseball game and second Pacific Association player with Chris Mazza being the first in 2019.
+On May 17, 2022, former 2017 pitcher Logan Gillaspie made his Major League Baseball debut against the against the New York Yankees where he recorded his first career strikeout against Kyle Higashioka in two scoreless innings pitched.
+Gillaspie became the first Stompers player to appear in a Major League game and second Pacific Association player with Chris Mazza being the first in 2019.

+On August 2, 2023, the New York Yankees signed former 2022 Stompers outfielder Jackson Castillo as an undrafted free agent.
+Castillo became the first player to sign with an affiliated team since Sonoma left the professional ranks.

+On September 8, former 2018 play-by-play announcer Nicholas Badders made his Major League debut on the Kansas City Royals Radio Network alongside Steve Stewart.